 Section 8 vouchers provide rental assistance to eligible households, which can be used to help pay for a portion of their rent.
 In Florida, Section 8 is a critical resource for those struggling to afford housing due to financial hardship.
 This article will provide an overview of the Section 8 program in Florida, its eligibility requirements, and how to apply.

-How the Rent Payment Works
+How Rent Payment Works

 Under the Section 8 program, the PHA directly pays the landlord the rental assistance amount.
 The family is responsible for paying the landlord their portion of the rent.
 The amount the family pays is calculated based on their Income and is typically around 30% of their Income.